junglesta/wherenodoctor/_posts/2016-01-01-13-some-very-common-sicknesses.md

 Although diarrhea has many different causes, the most common are infection and poor nutrition.
 With good hygiene and good food, most diarrhea could be prevented.
 And if treated correctly by giving lots of drink and food, fewer children who get diarrhea would die.

 Diarrhea is also very dangerous for people with HIV, especially children.
-Using cotrimoxazole can prevent diarrhea in persons with HIV (see p.
-357).
+Using cotrimoxazole can prevent diarrhea in persons with HIV (see [page 357](#page-357)).

 Children who are poorly nourished get diarrhea and die from it far more often than those who are well nourished.
 Yet diarrhea itself can be part of the cause of malnutrition.